DataBiosphere/toil/README.md

    Options to specify the location of the toil and turn on stats
     collation about the performance of jobs.

-    --toil=TOIL   Directory in which to place batchjob management files and the global accessed temporary file directories(this
+    --toil=TOIL   Directory in which to place job management files and the global accessed temporary file directories(this
                         needs to be globally accessible by all machines running jobs).
 If you pass an existing directory it will check if it's a valid existing jobtree, then try and restart the jobs in it.
-The default=./toil --stats             Records statistics about the batchjob-tree to be used by toilStats. default=False
+The default=./toil --stats             Records statistics about the job-tree to be used by toilStats. default=False

    Options for specifying the batch system, and arguments to the
     batch system/big batch system (see below).

     --batchSystem=BATCHSYSTEM
-                        The type of batch system to run the batchjob(s) with, currently can be
+                        The type of batch system to run the job(s) with, currently can be
                         'singleMachine'/'parasol'/'acidTest'/'gridEngine'/'lsf'.
                         default=singleMachine